shadowed1/VPMoreOptions/README.md

 **Known Issues:**

 - Spawn Menu appears twice in Arena and Siege, but it doesn't harm anything.
-- Player will fall under the map on Highway.
+- Player will spawn under the map Highway on Siege.

 **How to Install MelonLoader 0.7.1 for Voxel Project VR 1.20.1:**